Wordlist

 Robust study summary

 Means a detailed summary of the objectives, methods, results and conclusions of a full study report providing sufficient information to make an independent assessment of the study minimising the need to consult the full study report.
-(REACH)
+(The REACH Regulation)

 RoHS